St Catherine's Old Church, Żejtun: Interior description

-Main altar of St. Catherine's Old Church.
+Main altar of St Catherine's Old Church.

 The interior of the church blends various architectural styles, with notes of vernacular artistry.
 The church has three altars.
-The high altar piece depicts the martyrdom of St. Catherine, and is an interesting 17th century work of art.
+The high altar piece depicts the martyrdom of St Catherine, and is an interesting 17th century work of art.
 The side altars are dedicated to Pope St. Gregory and Our Lady of Mount Carmel.
 The latter bears the coat-of-arms of Grand Master Perellos, while the former has the arms of the city of Mdina and a Prior of Iberia, Fra.
 Pietro Gonzales.

-The painting on the main altar is not of high artistic quality, however it replaces another prestigious painting of the martyrdom of St. Catherine - now housed at the Żejtun Parish Museum - which is attributed to the Maltese painter Cassarino, in imitation of Caravaggio.
+The painting on the main altar is not of high artistic quality, however it replaces another prestigious painting of the martyrdom of St Catherine – now housed at the Żejtun Parish Museum – which is attributed to the Maltese painter Cassarino, in imitation of Caravaggio.
 This latter painting returns striking similarities with the Beheading of Saint John the Baptist and other famous paintings by Caravaggio.
 The titular painting rests in a stone framework, with a statue on each side.
-On the left, there is a statue of St. Catherine, while on the right one of St. Euphemia.
-These statues used to adorn the Cappella d'Italia at Saint John's Co-Cathedral, and were placed in Żejtun once they were replaced by marble statues.
+On the left, there is a statue of St Catherine, while on the right one of St Euphemia.
+These statues used to adorn the Cappella d'Italia at St John's Co-Cathedral, and were placed in Żejtun once they were replaced by marble statues.

 The northern altar at the Church, now dedicated to Our Lady of Mount Carmel, was originally dedicated to Our Lady of the Rosary.